Before I Fall: Plot

-The next day, Sam is happier than the previous days.
-However, in an effort to be a better person, she ends up accidentally wronging some rights.
-As it is still "Cupid's Day," Sam sends dozens of flowers to Juliet from "her secret admirer," who interprets it as a taunt, rather than a compliment.
-Sam then enacts revenge on certain people in vindictive ways, such as embarrassing Rob at Kent's party and revealing to Alex's girlfriend that he's cheating on her, which enrages both of them.
+The next day, Sam resolves to make amends with those she has hurt, though this breeds disastrous results.
+Sam sends a dozen flowers to Juliet from a "secret admirer," though Juliet interprets the gesture as a taunt rather than a compliment.
+Sam enacts revenge on certain people, such as embarrassing Rob at Kent's party and revealing to Alex's girlfriend that he's cheating on her.
 She has a long talk with Juliet in the bathroom before Juliet confronts Lindsay, Ally, and Elody.
-However, Sam fails to get through to Juliet, who escapes into the woods.
-Sam chases after her and manages to save her from an oncoming truck.
-Sam tries to talk Juliet out of committing suicide, but Juliet again runs into oncoming traffic for a second time and kills herself.
+Sam again fails to get through to Juliet, who fatally runs into oncoming traffic a second time.

-Sam drives Lindsay home after Juliet's death, and after she drops Lindsay off, she talks with her about Juliet.
-Lindsay seems defeated, and Sam realizes that she is far less fearless than she portrays herself to be.

-Kent gives Sam a ride home, and they kiss before they arrive at her home.
-It feels right to Sam, much more right than it felt with Rob, who Sam now finds gross.
-Sam goes inside and falls asleep.
-The day resets again.
+Sam drives Lindsay home after Juliet's death.
+Lindsay seems defeated, and Sam realizes that Lindsay is far less fearless than she portrays herself to be.
+Kent gives Sam a ride home, and they kiss before the day resets again.

-On the seventh and last day, Sam wakes up and does everything right.
-She tells her family that she loves them and gives her grandmother's necklace to her sister Izzy.
-Sam compliments her friends, sends a single rose to both Juliet and Kent, and walks in on Alex and Anna's date to give Anna an art book that she knows Anna will like.
-Sam arrives early to the class that Mr. Daimler teaches and calls him out for being a pervert before her classmates arrive.
+On the seventh and last day, Sam, now knowing what she must do to end the loop, tells her family she loves them and gives her grandmother's necklace to Izzy.
+She compliments her friends, sends a single rose to both Juliet and Kent, and interrupts Anna and Alex's date to gift Anna a book.
+She arrives early to calculus to berate Mr. Daimler for being a predator before her classmates arrive.
+She then breaks up with Rob.

-Sam breaks up with Rob, who gets extremely angry because he had always shrugged her off as not being cool enough for him although there was never an actual attraction on either side.
-She now knows that she is disgusted by him and does not like him.
-When it is time for the party, Sam makes sure that Lindsay does not drive herself since she is aware that Lindsay is a bad driver who often drives under the influence of alcohol.
-Sam gets picked up by Kent, and they make out in the car when they get to his house, but she accidentally lets slip that she "doesn't have much time."
-Aware that something is going on, he tries to stop her, but she leaves for the party.